 Perhaps those Gold Star Moms just can’t wait to be on the receiving end of those flag folding ceremonies, where three or four soldiers, members of the coffin bearing platoon, begin folding the flag that had been draped over the coffin, in an excruciatingly slow and painstaking process that takes several minutes and is designed to make you grit your teeth.
 At the end of it, the flag turns into a tightly wrapped triangular bundle that resembles a cushion.
 The bundle is then handed over to the Gold Star Mom, who receives it with an expression that looks like she is the one who should be grateful.

 The amount of ceremony that goes into a military funeral in the US is unbelievable, though for what purpose escapes me.
 No one bothers to remember the fallen anyway.
-Before Mr. Khizr Khan spoke up about their son Humayun at the DNC, did Americans even know that there existed on earth an American named Capt Humayun Khan?
-On the day he gave his life, in 2004, did even a single American civilian on the street hear about his sacrifice?
-Do they know that, like Capt.
-Khan, there are no less than fourteen other Muslims, lying six feet under the manicured grass at the Arlington Cemetery alone?
+Before Mr. Khizr Khan spoke up about his son Humayun at the DNC, did Americans even know that there existed on earth a dead American soldier named Capt Humayun Khan?
+The day after the morning that he gave his life in 2004, did even a single American civilian on the street hear about his sacrifice?

-More ironic is the fact that in America, while the dead are honored by giving their parents the gold star status, veterans who are still alive, barely managing to adapt to civilian life, ridden with alcoholism and drug addiction brought on by PTSD and/or Moral Injury – their plight is pathetic, administered by an institution called “Department of Veterans’ Affairs” which has been shown to be one of the most corrupt, inept and apathetic public sector organizations on the planet.
+Perhaps the biggest irony is the fact that in America, while the dead are honored by giving their parents the gold star status, veterans who are still alive – barely able to adapt to civilian life, ridden with alcoholism and drug addiction brought on by PTSD and/or Moral Injury – their plight is pathetic, administered by an institution called “Department of Veterans’ Affairs” which is universally known to be one of the most corrupt, inept and apathetic public sector organizations on the planet.

 The ‘Gold Star’ status is a ludicrous farce, especially for a nation that does not have to worry about an invasion, since it is bound by two vast oceans on either side and friendly neighbors in the north and the south.
 Therefore, for an American GI mom, alas, Gold Stars can only be won when her Li’l Billy catches a bullet between his eyes, while engaged in an act of naked aggression, against a country half a world away that never did America any harm.